openstack/contributor-guide/doc/source/operators/resources.rst

 `openstack/osops-example-configs repository
 <https://git.openstack.org/cgit/openstack/osops-example-configs/tree/README.md>`_.
-Operators can share their configuration files to help others, and review how others setup and tune their configurations.
+Operators can share their configuration files to help others, and review how others set up and tune their configurations.